 - Pour the batter into the pan, spreading it out evenly.

 - Top with the crumble evenly.
-Bake for 40 minutes or until a toothpick inserted comes out clean.
+Position it on the center rack of the oven to ensure even baking, avoiding placement too close to the top or bottom.
+Bake for 35-40 minutes or until a toothpick inserted comes out clean.
 If the cake is browning before 40 minutes, loosely cover with foil.

 Kelsey says